Small acts of kindness go a long way! These simple ideas will help you spread love and kindness easily.

 5 Simple Ways to Make Someone’s Day

-As I was thinking of some simple ways to serve others, the 5 Love Languages popped into my head.
+While thinking of some simple ways to serve others, the 5 Love Languages came to mind.
 Each love language has the ability to show love (obviously) and knowing what they are makes it really easy to come up with ways to serve that correspond to each love language.

 Don’t know the 5 Love Languages?
 Get the book here (affiliate link): The Five Love Languages